JeremyRubin/tortise/README.md

     ```
     Hints:
       * You'll need to customize the directory paths to wherever you cloned this repo!
+      * The priv/ subfolder will automatically be created
       * My torrc is located at: /Applications/TorBrowser.app/TorBrowser/Data/Tor/torrc
       * Still Need help? https://www.torproject.org/docs/tor-hidden-service.html.en has more detailed instructions